jwdelta/FastBindRank/README.md

 # FastBindRank

-FastBindRank is a command-line distillation workflow that uses Boltz-2 affinity predictions to train a fast ranking model for compound library preparation, iteration-based sampling, model selection, full-library rescoring, and top-hit structural diversity analysis.
+FastBindRank is a command-line distillation workflow that uses affinity predictions from high-fidelity structure-based models to train a fast surrogate ranking model for compound library preparation, iteration-based sampling, model selection, full-library rescoring, and top-hit structural diversity analysis.
+Boltz-2 is currently used as the teacher model, given its near–free-energy perturbation (FEP) performance in protein–ligand binding affinity prediction.
+The framework is model-agnostic and can readily incorporate newer or more advanced teacher models as they become available.

 ## Workflow Overview